 Follow the links below for more information and application forms.

-The CINP Graduate Fellowship program supports excellence in graduate nuclear physics research.
-Two 1-year $12,000 fellowships are available.
+The 2024 CINP Graduate Fellowship program supports excellence in graduate nuclear physics research.
+Depending on the number of applicants, either two or three 1-year $12,500 fellowships are available.

 The JSci program allows graduate students and PDFs to broaden their research horizon and become more mature scientists.
 Applications must be submitted at least 2 months (preferably even earlier) before the expected date of travel.